 Little Hands Signing Professional Development Storytime: An interactive theme-based “annotated storytime” that teaches basic American Sign Language vocabulary and demonstrates how to use the signs in storytime activities.
 Choose from 10 different vocabulary themes: Feelings Signs, First Signs, Colors Signs, Family Signs, Animal Signs, Winter Signs, Spring Signs, Summer Signs, Autumn Signs, Celebration Signs.

 Multicultural Storytime Magic: Learn how to seamlessly weave engaging rhymes, stories, songs, and activities representing the diverse experiences of people around the world into your storytimes and lessons, no matter what the theme!
 In this high-energy workshop, you’ll get lots of practical ideas you can apply in your classroom right away!

 Sign, Baby, Sign!: Babies can sign long before they can speak, and research shows that using American Sign Language with both hearing and deaf babies imparts language benefits that can last a lifetime.
 Learn the benefits of using signs with babies and toddlers, as well as ways to incorporate signs into your program and educate parents.
 Participants will leave with a basic vocabulary of signs to use right away.

 Storytime Stuff: It’s a storytime showdown full of fresh ideas, practical tricks, and easy flannelboards, fingerplays, sign language rhymes, and other activities.
 Learn how to keep your audience’s attention, transition smoothly between activities, and keep kids and parents coming back for more.
 Can be presented as a getting-started guide for beginners or a more advanced session for veteran presenters.

-Welcoming Deaf and Hard of Hearing Patrons to Your Library: In this interactive overview, you’ll learn communication tips for interacting with deaf and hard of hearing patrons, information about American Sign Language and Deaf Culture, and even some basic ASL vocabulary to introduce yourself and help patrons navigate the library.
+Welcoming Deaf Patrons to Your Library: In this interactive overview, you’ll learn communication tips for interacting with deaf patrons, information about American Sign Language and Deaf Culture, and even some basic ASL vocabulary to introduce yourself and help patrons navigate the library.